The LeadersIn Maritime Law

-Located off the Interstate 49 at Mile 90 on the Red River, the Port of Alexandria is a small-but-important Louisiana port.
-Like so many Louisiana ports, the Port of Alexandria provides near immediate access to America's heartland.
-This port specifically provides access to Union Pacific and KCS Railroads along with Louisiana Interstate 49, U.S. Highways 71, 165, 167 and Louisiana Highways 1 and 28.
-The Port of Alexandria is also conveniently located just three short miles away from Alexandria International Airport.
+Located off Interstate 49 and along the Red River, Central Louisiana Regional Port is a small but important Louisiana port.
+Like so many others in the state, Central Louisiana Regional Port provides near-immediate access to America’s heartland.
+This port also gives access to Union Pacific and KCS Railroads along with Louisiana Interstate 49, U.S. Highways 71, 165, 167, and Louisiana Highways 1 and 28.
+Central Louisiana Regional Port is also conveniently located just six short miles away from Alexandria International Airport.

-The Port of Alexandria was commissioned in 1990 by way of Act No. 481 of the Louisiana legislature as a necessary part of the Louisiana and United States economy.
-This port is governed by eight commissioners who rotate every four years.
-This is a "barge-only" port, which means that unlike the larger Louisiana ports, Alexandria does not take on large vessels such as cruise ships.
-That would typically be a job for the Port of South Louisiana.
+Central Louisiana Regional Port was commissioned in 1988 as a necessary part of the Louisiana and United States economies.
+This is a “barge-only” port, which means that, unlike larger Louisiana ports, Alexandria does not take on large vessels such as cruise ships.
+The port sees outbound barges that contain military cargo, citric acid, and biofuels.

-The inbound cargo barges that come to this port consist of:
+The inbound cargo barges that come to this port often carry:

 • Fertilizer